gcmurphy/osv/README.md

-# osv - A rust client library for https://api.osv.dev
+# osv - A rust client library for the OSV schema

 <div align="center">
   <a href="https://crates.io/crates/osv">